AdobeDocs/cc-everywhere/src/pages/guides/tutorials/edit-image.md

 ### 3.4 Familiarize with the `docConfig` object

-The [`docConfig`](../../v4/shared/src/types/module/doc-config-types/interfaces/edit-image-doc-config.md) object, that implements the [`EditImageDocConfig`](../../v4/shared/src/types/module/doc-config-types/interfaces/edit-image-doc-config.md) interface, is used for two purposes:
+The [`docConfig`](../../v4/shared/src/types/module/doc-config-types/interfaces/edit-image-doc-config.md) object, that implements the [`EditImageDocConfig`](../../v4/shared/src/types/module/doc-config-types/interfaces/edit-image-doc-config.md) interface, is used to pass:

-1. To pass the image to edit.
+1. The image to edit.
-2. To pass the intent to perform on the image; that is, the preselected action to perform on the image, among the available options.
+2. The intent to perform on the image; that is, the preselected action to perform on the image, among the available options.

 ```ts
 interface EditImageDocConfig {